raspberrypilearning/321-make-mentor-guide/en/step_4.md

 **Tip:** At the end of a session you could have 'show and tell' where creators share their projects and talk about their creation process.
 This would be a good time to look at the upgrade options to celebrate how far their new skills can take them.

-The upgrade step also contains an Info card with link to the completed solution.
 Here is an example of an upgrade step from our Beating heart [Beating heart](https://projects.raspberrypi.org/en/projects/beating-heart){:target="_blank"} Explore project:

 --- task ---